natec425/personal-website/content/blog/dependency-injection/index.md

 ## Why Do We Do It?

-From my exposure, we do it for two reasons: testing, we have to.
+From my exposure, we do it for two reasons: testing, and we have to.
 I'm certain my perspective is limited, but I'll limit myself to discussing these two reasons.